Some overseas Filipino workers have plenty of time to spare online during their days off.

 35. Create pots.

-Gardens and parks are in need of huge volumes of pots for plants.
-This is good for parks, office buildings or residential owners who have inclination for artistic yet
+Gardens and parks need vast volumes of pots for plants.
+This is good for parks, office buildings or residential owners who incline for artistic yet affordable pots.

 36. Music instructor.